Argentina investigates link to deadly hantavirus outbreak on cruise ship

 - list 3 of 3Spain agrees to let hantavirus-hit cruise ship dock in Canary Islands

 A total of three people, the Dutch couple and a German national, have died from the outbreak.
-The World Health Organisation reported that a total of eight people are suspected of having contracted the virus.
+The World Health Organization (WHO) reported that a total of eight people are suspected of having contracted the virus.

 “As of 6 May, there are 8 cases, 3 of whom are confirmed as hantavirus by laboratory testing,” WHO chief Tedros Adhanom Ghebreyesus said in a social media post.